Hacknique/modular_computers/CONTRIBUTING.md

 ### For All Assets

-Add copyright to the top of `LICENSE` file inside the textures folder.
+Add copyright to the top of `LICENSE` file inside the textures folder for textures.
+Add copyright to the top of `LICENSE` file inside the .github/assets folder for other assets.

 ### Documentation